Mortgage Broker Manchester

 These are just a selection.
 There are many more available from nationwide companies with call centres and hundreds of staff, to independent one person businesses.

 Why have I just listed my mortgage broker competitors?

 As well as home buyers wanting the right broker, mortgage brokers want the right clients for them.
 For me, that’s people buying their first house, preferably in and around Manchester.
-I help lots of people outside Manchester but most seem to be in and around Manchester, Stockport, and Bolton.
+I help lots of people outside Manchester but most seem to be in and around Manchester, Stockport, Bolton and Warrington

 However, if you’re trying to mortgage a limited company buy to let, HMO, get a mortgage with (really) bad credit, ex-pat mortgage, or something else weird, then you’re best-off speaking to somebody who specialises in that area.

 What does a mortgage broker do?

 Ultimately a mortgage broker’s job is to find you, our client, the most suitable mortgage by giving great mortgage advice and guide you through the mortgage process from start to finish.

 Notice that I didn’t say ‘find the best mortgage deal.’
 That’s because there is no best mortgage.
 However, there is a most suitable mortgage.
 That’s usually going to be the cheapest mortgage that you qualify for and meets your needs.